This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 That these animals will comfortably locate their food and even move around at night is no secret.

 Thanks to the increased number of rod cells in their retinas, these animals have a vision akin to daylight.
 Besides, these light receptors come in handy in cushioning their eyes against light sensitivity.

 While at it, turtles tend to adjust their eyes depending on the quantity of light at their disposal.

-For instance, you are likely to start having a better vision whenever you stay in the dark for a relatively long time.
+For instance, you are likely to start having better vision whenever you stay in the dark for a relatively long time.

-The same can always work these turtles and their eyesight at night.
+The same can always work for these turtles and their eyesight at night.
 With time spent in the dark, these turtles will be able to see much more clearly.